If you really want to find a job, you have to show them something else.

 This thing works, and I’m a result of it.
 It totally helped me on my job hunt in just being confident and transitioning to the next opportunity–which can be scary, but when I use Crash, I realize it doesn’t have to be.

-Amanda ran a self-marketing campaign for her job hunt, and it won her not only a full-time sales and marketing role at BOS Digital, but it got attention from marketers and founders (like Christopher Lochhead, Patrick Coddou, Len Markiden, and Ian Faison) on social media.
+Amanda ran a self-marketing campaign to find a job, and it won her not only a full-time sales and marketing role at BOS Digital, but it got attention from marketers and founders (like Christopher Lochhead, Patrick Coddou, Len Markiden, and Ian Faison) on social media.
 She writes more on her job-hunt-as-a-public-campaign here.

 P.S.
 If you really do need that paper resume for an application, you can right-click on your Crash profile, then select Print to get a PDF version.